-ECC Competencies and Goals to be Assessed: General Education Goals and Objectives to be Assessed: Competency D: Collaboration, Cooperation, Intra- and Inter- Cultural Responsibility Students will demonstrate interpersonal skills required for effective performance and understand the privileges and responsibilities of being a citizen in diverse and pluralistic societies, both locally and globally.
+ECC Compotencies and Coals to Congral Education Coals and Objectives to be Assessed General Education Goals and Objectives to be Assessed: ECC Competencies and Goals to be Assessed: Competency D: Collaboration, Cooperation, Intra- and Inter-Cultural Responsibility Students will demonstrate interpersonal skills required for effective performance and understand the privileges and responsibilities of being a citizen in diverse and pluralistic societies, both locally and globally.
 D1.
-Students will demonstrate communication skills that promote effective functioning and interpersonal relations with individuals and groups, including effective cross- cultural communication.
-D2.
-Students will employ strategies, like brainstorming, role playing and consensus building, which promote productive and supportive interpersonal interaction in individual and group settings.
-D3.
-Students will demonstrate understanding of the behaviors and beliefs of different social groups within pluralistic societies, including those based on culture, ethnicity, race, religion, creed, disability, marital status, national origin or ancestry, age, gender, socio- economic status, and sexual orientations.
-Goal 5.
-Society & Human Behavior; Social Science Students will use social science theories and concepts to analyze human behavior and social and political institutions, and to act as responsible citizens.
+Students will demonstrate communication skills that promote effective functioning and interpersonal relations with individuals and groups, General Education Goals and Objectives to be Assessed: Goal 5.
+Society &amp; Human Behavior; Social Science Students will use social science theories and concepts to analyze human behavior and social and political institutions, and to act as responsible citizens.
 5.1 Students will critically evaluate behavioral or societal issues using theories and concepts from social science perspectives.
 5.2 Students will analyze and appreciate how social and political institutions and organizations influence individual development and behavior.
 5.3 Students will demonstrate understandings of the ways social scientists gather, analyze data, integrate knowledge, and draw conclusions.
 Goal 8.
-Diversity and Global Perspective; Diversity Students will understand the importance of a global perspective and culturally diverse peoples.
+Diversity and Global Perspective; Diversity Students will understand the importance of a global perspective and culturally diverse peoples. individuals and groups, including effective cross-cultural communication.
+D2.
+Students will employ strategies, like brainstorming, role playing and consensus building, which promote productive and supportive interpersonal interaction in individual and group settings.
+D3.
+Students will demonstrate understanding of the behaviors and beliefs of different social groups within pluralistic societies, including those based on culture, ethnicity, race, religion, creed, disability, marital status, national origin or ancestry, age, gender, socioeconomic status, and sexual and culturally diverse peoples.
 8.1 Students will link culture, its practices and perspectives, with its geographical and/or historical conditions.
 8.2 Students will analyze the importance of differences and similarities in people's backgrounds to U.S. society and the global community.
-8.3 Students will denoty practices and actions.
+8.3 Students will identify and evaluate consequences of prejudicial attitudes and discriminatory practices and actions.
 8.4 Students will analyze impacts of globalization on economic and political structures of various nations and cultures.
 8.5 Students will demonstrate an understanding of behaviors and beliefs of different social groups within pluralistic societies.